 Damage is done to dinghies when moved while ashore as they are heavy and awkward to lift, so find a few people willing to help lift it onto its trolley.
 Position the sailboat with the weight centered on the boat dolly and tie the painter around the trolley handle preventing it from sliding off.

 Check that all the bungs are in position.
-A lifting rudder can be fitted before launching but a fixed blade is left until the sailboat is afloat with the water deep enough to take it.
+A lifting rudder can be fitted but a fixed blade is left until the sailboat is afloat with the water deep enough to take it.
 Planning should also take account that once the sailboat is afloat, someone takes control of it while the boat dolly is returned the allotted parking place.

 Face the sailboat into the wind prior to hoisting the sails, and launch with the bow pointing as near as practicable into the wind so the sailboat is in ‘in irons’ and does not have a tendency to accidentally sail away.

 Before leaving from a weather shore, check the forecast.
 As the wind is blowing off the land, it is difficult to judge how strong it is further from the shore beyond the sheltered effect of the land.
 There are no significant waves close to the shore but sailing further out the wind increases and the waves grow in size.

 Launching from a weather shore where the wind is blowing from the land to the water is fairly simple.